Perles configuration

 In geometry, the Perles configuration is a system of nine points and nine lines in the Euclidean plane for which every combinatorially equivalent realization has at least one irrational number as one of its coordinates.
 It can be constructed from some of the diagonals and symmetry lines of a regular pentagon, and their crossing points.
 All of the realizations of the Perles configuration in the projective plane are equivalent to each other under projective transformations.

 The Perles configuration is the smallest configuration of points and lines that cannot be realized with rational coordinates.
 It is named after Micha Perles, who used it to construct an eight-dimensional convex polytope that cannot be given rational number coordinates and that has the fewest vertices (twelve) of any known irrational polytope.
-It has additional applications as a counterexample in the theory of visibility graphs and in graph drawing.
+The Perles configuration has additional applications as a counterexample in the theory of visibility graphs and in graph drawing.

 Construction

 One way of constructing the Perles configuration is to start with a regular pentagon and its five diagonals.
 These diagonals form the sides of a smaller inner pentagon nested inside the outer pentagon.
 Each vertex of the outer pentagon is situated opposite from a vertex of the inner pentagon.
 The nine points of the configuration consist of four out of the five vertices of each pentagon and the shared center of the two pentagons.
 Two opposite vertices are omitted, one from each pentagon.

 The nine lines of the configuration consist of the five lines that are diagonals of the outer pentagon and sides of the inner pentagon, and the four lines that pass through the center and through opposite pairs of vertices from the two pentagons.